anton337/game-of-life-explorer/README.md

 +-----------------------------------------------------------------------------------------+
 ```

-if you don't have nvidia graphics card, it might still work, i have tested it with intel graphics card, it worked but was slow
+if you don't have nvidia graphics card, it might still work, i have tested it with intel graphics card, it worked but was slow.
-might work on windows, you would have to figure out cygwin or visual studio though
+might work on windows, you would have to figure out cygwin or visual studio though.
-mac os, definitely won't work, this code uses compute shaders, which are from OpenGL 4.3, mac os doesn't support anything above OpenGL 4.1, I'm too lazy to figure out a vulkan implemenation that runs on mac os as well
+mac os, definitely won't work, this code uses compute shaders, which are from OpenGL 4.3, mac os doesn't support anything above OpenGL 4.1, I'm too lazy to figure out a vulkan implemenation that runs on mac os as well.

 then type make